Quinoa Power Pancakes

 It’s no secret that I’m a huge fan of quinoa.
 Yeah, yeah, yeah, I know it is completely a “fad” food, but I think it is one that will stick around for a while.
 And I have absolutely zero issues chowing down on a fad food, especially when it is good for me and tastes great.

-This isn’t the first time I have made quinoa pancakes (I’ve even done a savory version), but this time I upped the ante a bit.
-I used whole wheat flour and added cinnamon, wheat bran, and ground flax.
-These pancakes will keep you full and satisfied for hours.
+This isn’t the first time I have made quinoa pancakes (or even a savory version), but for this recipe, I up the ante a bit.
+I use whole wheat flour and add cinnamon, wheat bran, and ground flax.
+That’s why I call them quinoa power pancakes.
+The extra nutrition and fiber will keep you full and satisfied for hours.

 Needed for this recipe:

 - 1 teaspoon ground cinnamon

 - 1 large egg, plus 1 large egg white

 - 1 tablespoon canola oil

 - 1/4 cup skim milk

 - In medium bowl, whisk together quinoa, flour, ground flax-seed, wheat bran, cinnamon, baking powder, and salt.
 In another medium bowl, whisk together egg, egg white, oil, milk, and syrup until smooth.

 - Add egg mixture to flour mixture and whisk to combine.
 Do not overmix.
 If mixture seems too thick, add a little more milk.